 Choose to be around loving people.
 We don’t always have a choice — such as in work relationships — but when we do have a choice — such as in personal relationships — choosing to be around caring, supportive and accepting people will make you feel loved.
 If, when you have a choice, you consistently engage with unkind, judgmental or abusive people, the message you are sending to yourself is that you are not worth loving.
 Sharing love is the most fulfilling experience in life, but you need to be filled with love in order to have love to share.
 Learning to love yourself is what fills you with love.

 Take care of your finances.
 When you overspend, putting yourself in unnecessary debt, you are left in a position where you cannot take care of yourself.
+Work on getting medical collections removed and tackling any credit card debt before it gets out of control.
 With well managed finances you feel secure and in control of your body and mind.
 Just as an actual child needs to feel safe regarding the necessities of life, your inner child needs to feel the same way.

 Happy and Healthy Women’s Day.
 Let’s make it happen.

 The Content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.